Exploring Cytokinesis and its Crucial Role in Organisms

 Initiation

-In the first step “initiation”, the goal is to pinpoint where the cleavage furrow forms, where actin filaments tighten like a “noose” around the cell.
-The spindle plays a key role here – it ensures chromosomes split evenly between nuclei.
-The spindle links nuclei and the membrane.
+In the first step, initiation, the goal is to pinpoint where the cleavage furrow forms.
+The spindle plays a key role, ensuring chromosomes split evenly between nuclei.
 It also has small structures, astral microtubules, which interact with the membrane and guide actin filament alignment for the upcoming furrow.

 Contraction